reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 This is also a good example of how to think about forms in Redux in general. **Most form state probably shouldn't be kept in Redux.** Instead, keep the data in your form components as you're editing it, and then dispatch Redux actions to update the store when the user is done.

-One other thing to note before we move on: remember that `incrementAsync` thunk from `counterSlice.js`?
+One other thing to note before we move on: remember that `incrementAsync` thunk from `counterSlice.ts`?
 We're using it here in this component.
 Notice that we use it the same way we dispatch the other normal action creators.
 This component doesn't care whether we're dispatching a normal action or starting some async logic.
 It only knows that when you click that button, it dispatches something.

 ## Providing the Store